luigi140/DatingDatabase/README.md

 - **What will the application do?**

 The application will store information about students personal attributes.
-Information will contain - Name, DOB, Gender, Major, sexual preference and a one line description about the student.
+Information will contain - Name, Age, Gender, Major, sexual preference and a one line description about the student.

 Possible Features include adding student profiles to the database, removing students from the database, updating gender, major and sexual preferences.